How We Work

 • What does your filing fees include?

-Our filing fee covers the service of filing your taxes.
+Our filing fee covers the service of preparing and filing your taxes.
 It does not include setting up or monitoring your CRA account, contacting the CRA on your behalf, or providing audit support.
 However, if you receive a letter from the CRA, you can contact us for assistance.

 • Do you collect payments for the CRA or offer instant refunds?